HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 Citronella Plant – Besthomegear.com

-The “Real Citronella plant,” commonly called the Mosquito plant, is actually a Citronella “Grass” plant.
-Citronella is also referred to as Lemongrass, due to its fragrance.
+The “Real” Citronella plant, also called the Mosquito plant, is a Citronella “Grass” plant.
+Due to its fragrance, citronella is also referred to as Lemongrass

 The Grass plant looks like this image to the left: It’s a beautiful, ornamental grass that is also highly used in Asian Medicinal and Food recipes.

-This is a highly fragrant plant and the same Citronella used in candles and Essential oils.
-So whatever name you refer to, This is the real deal and holds its own in spite of its lack of a pink or lavender bouquet.
+This is a highly fragrant plant, and the same Citronella is used in candles and Essential oils.
+So, whatever name you refer to, this is the real deal, and it holds its own despite lacking a pink or lavender bouquet.

-This probably won’t come as a surprise to anyone who has taken elementary science classes.
-This plant needs sunlight, food, and water (huh, come to think of it, plants aren’t all that different from us).
+This probably won’t surprise anyone who has taken elementary science classes.
+Still, the citronella plant needs sunlight, food, and water (come to think of it, plants aren’t all that different from us).

 Are birds eating your grass seed?
-Read how to keep them off your grass here!
+Please read how to keep them off your grass here!

 But, of course, plants aren’t all created equally.
 You’ve got to care for each one separately, and very few of them have the exact needs.